idaholab/moose/framework/doc/content/source/postprocessors/ElementAverageValue.md

 !equation
 \bar{u} = \dfrac{\int_{\Omega} u d\Omega}{\int_{\Omega} d\Omega}

-This average may be taken over a restriction of blocks, but for taking an average over boundaries, a [SideAverageValue.md] should be used.
+This average may be taken over a restriction of blocks, but for taking an average over boundaries, a [SideAverageValue.md] should be used instead.

 ## Example input syntax